robmllze/xyz_gen/README.md

 ## Contributing

-Contributions to XYZ Gen are welcome.
+Contributions to xyz_gen are welcome.
 Here are a few ways you can help:

 - Report bugs and make feature requests.
 - Add new generators.
 - Improve the existing generators.
-- Helo with documentation and tutorials.
+- Help with documentation and tutorials.

 If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.